Cannabis Legalization and Regulation

 - restricting where adults can consume cannabis, such as in public or in vehicles

 The Government of Canada has committed close to $46 million over the next five years for cannabis public education and awareness activities.
 These are to inform Canadians, especially youth, of the health and safety risks of cannabis consumption.

 Reducing criminal activity

-More than half of all drug offences reported by police are cannabis-related.
-In 2016 approximately 23,000 cannabis-related charges were laid.
+Statistics Canada reports that in 2017, almost 48,000 cannabis-related drug offences were reported to police.
+The majority of these (80%) were possession offences.
 A criminal record resulting from a cannabis offence, even a minor possession charge, can have serious and lifelong implications for the person charged.
-In allowing the production and possession of legal cannabis for adults, the Act will help keep Canadians who consume cannabis, out of the criminal justice system.
-This will also reduce the burden on the courts.
+In allowing the production and possession of legal cannabis for adults, the Act helps keep Canadians who consume cannabis out of the criminal justice system, reducing the burden on the courts.

-Under the Act, newly defined offences will target those acting outside of the legal framework, such as organized crime.
-Penalties will be set in proportion to the seriousness of the offence.
-Sanctions would range from warnings and tickets for minor offences to criminal prosecution and imprisonment for more serious offences.
-New offences will also be created specifically targeting people who make cannabis available to youth.
+Cannabis offences target those acting outside of the legal framework, such as organized crime.
+Penalties are set in proportion to the seriousness of the offence.
+Sanctions range from warnings and tickets for minor offences to criminal prosecution and imprisonment for more serious offences.
+Some offences specifically target people who make cannabis available to youth.

 |Possession over the limit||

 |Illegal distribution or sale||